lilwon/ICS-Search-Engine/README.md

-The following files should be created from our indexer prior to starting the search engine:
+The following files should be created from our indexer prior to starting the search engine:<br>

 1.doc_id_map.txt

 2. important_text_inverted.txt